 How late?
 Open until 3am Monday to Wednesday, 4am Thursday to Saturday, and 12am Sunday.

-If you find yourself in the hub of Britomart at any stage during the week, but can't show your face in Orleans since you've been there most days this week, then check out the trendy Japanese bar Fukuko.
+If you find yourself in the hub of Britomart during the weekend, then check out the hole-in-the-wall Japanese bar Fukuko for some after-hours sustenance.
 The menu features a great tapas selection including pork buns, edamame, sashimi and lettuce cups.
 Fukuko is known for its experimental cocktails, but the bar snacks really are something to write home about.